SharePoint/sp-dev-docs/docs/general-development/working-with-tasks-in-sharepoint-workflows-using-visual-studio-2012.md

 To test the workflow, do the following:

-1. Press **F5** to build and run, or select the **Start** button in Visual Studio 2012.
-If you're testing in an on-premises installation of SharePoint, Visual Studio 2012 starts the Workflow Manager Test Service Host utility and deploys the workflow to the developer site.
+1. Press **F5** to build and run, or select the **Start** button in Visual Studio.
+If you're testing in an on-premises installation of SharePoint, Visual Studio starts the Workflow Manager Test Service Host utility and deploys the workflow to the developer site.
 After a moment, the developer site opens.
 1. Navigate to the **Announcements** list and create a list item, then start the custom workflow manually.
 1. Return to the workflow instance status page to find the task that was created by the workflow.
 Select on the task to see the form.
 Note the **Task Name** and **Assigned To** fields that were defined in the workflow, as shown in Figure 12.